nirvanesque/livnium.core/livnium/IMPROVEMENT_PLAN.md

 - [ ] **Constitutional Compliance Gate**: Expand the magic constant scanner into a full static analyzer that prevents domains from importing `torch` directly or bypassing `kernel.physics`.
 - [ ] **Formal Verification**: Add Z3 or similar solvers to verify that `kernel/admissibility.py` rules are logically consistent and cannot be bypassed.
-- [ ] **Visualization Dashboard**: Create a web-based "Livnium Vision" to see the lattices, quantum states, and basin attractions in real-time.
+- [x] **Visualization Dashboard**: Create a "Livnium Vision" audit trail to see the lattices, quantum states, and basin attractions.
+(Completed Phase 1: `instrumentation` layer).

 ## 5. Integration / DX (Developer Experience)